Cookiesworld/cookiesworld.github.io/_posts/2022-05-01-wordle-helper-update.markdown

 toc: false
 ---
 I updated my [wordle helper](https://wh.azurewebsites.net) to add in the ability to select known letters at position elements.
 Using indexOf to test if the letter is contained at that position.

+I also added application insights which will allow me to track errors via the application error boundary checking.
+It also give insights into sessions and users.